tarun2599/spyne-sde-2/database_schema.md

         * `unique_id`: Unique identifier for each row in the CSV.
         * `original_urls`: Comma-separated list of original image URLs.
         * `processed_urls`: Comma-separated list of processed image URLs.
-        * `status`: Current status of the image processing (e.g., "pending", "completed", "failed").
+        * `status`: Current status of the image processing ("processing", "completed", "failed").